Tywael/BotClickDiscord/README.md

 - OpenCV library (`opencv-python`)
 - `pyautogui` library (`pyautogui`)

+**Note**: Currently, the application supports only Windows operating system.

 ## Usage

 1. Save the image of the pattern you want to search for as `img.png` in the same directory as the script.